me-no-dev/ESPAsyncWebServer/docs/index.md

 ## WARNING: Important notes about future version 4.x

-This ESPAsyncWebServer fork is now at version 3.x.
+This ESPAsyncWebServer fork is now at version 3.x, where we try to keep the API compatibility with original project as much as possible.

 Next version 4.x will: